How to Come Up With Startup Іdeas: 10 Tips for Turning Your Ideas Into Reality

-How do you start?
+How to get startup ideas?
 Know what you’re doing.
 If you can’t explain what you’re trying to achieve in one sentence how would you convince anyone to get excited about it or distinguish your offer from any other?
-Plus, your startup business vision will help you make right strategic and tactical decisions when turning ideas into action.
+Plus, your startup business vision will help you make right strategic and tactical decisions when turning good tech startup ideas into action.
 A few examples for your inspiration:

 - Airbnb: Create an open world where everyone’s at home and can belong anywhere.

 - Basecamp: Project management is communication.

 - Lyft (Uber-like startup): Providing communities with welcoming, affordable rides.